MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 This article explains how to subscribe to the trial offer and deploy Project Operations environment for resource/non-stocked based scenarios.

 ## Prerequisites
-- The user who deploys the preview must have Azure tenant global administrator rights.
+- The user who deploys the preview must have tenant administrator rights.
 You can create a tenant during the first offer redemption.
 - Deploying a Finance environment requires a valid Azure subscription that will be billed per environment.
 You can use your organizations existing subscription or use an [Azure trial](https://azure.microsoft.com/free/) to get started.
 The CDS environment will be provided free for a limited 30 day period.

 > [!IMPORTANT]